madelinekinnaird/instagram-sentiment-tutorial/README.md

 - 3. using sentiment analysis to label each comment
 - 4. display the results

-First you'll want to install instaloader.
+Before we get started you'll want to install the instaloader package.
 ```python
 pip3 install instaloader

 ```
-Instaloader's [documentation](https://instaloader.github.io/) is pretty good and if you plan to work with a lot of Instagram data it is worthwhile to read through.
+Instaloader's [documentation](https://instaloader.github.io/) is pretty good and if you plan to work with a lot of Instagram data it is a worthwhile read.

-The simplest way to get started with instaloader is through the command line and using an account username and password:
+For getting started, the simplest way to set up Instaloader is through the command line and using an account username and password:
 ```python
 import instaloader